SOC Telemed (TLMD) versus Its Rivals Critical Review

 SOC Telemed has a beta of 0.04, suggesting that its share price is 96% less volatile than the S&P 500.
 Comparatively, SOC Telemed’s rivals have a beta of 6.76, suggesting that their average share price is 576% more volatile than the S&P 500.

-This table compares SOC Telemed and its rivals gross revenue, earnings per share and valuation.
+This table compares SOC Telemed and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue